What is a TV dashboard?

 - Save time on ad-hoc reporting and meetings to share results

 - Support cross-functional collaboration to achieve common goals

-We have customers who set up TV dashboards in boardrooms, within departments, and even in their home offices.
+We have customers who set up TV dashboards in boardrooms, within departments, and even in their home offices for KPI reporting.
 When teams can see their performance at a glance, there is a new motivation to reach targets (and, frankly, more time to do it).
 The sky’s the limit when it comes to TV dashboards.

 How to set up a TV dashboard